benui-dev/notgdc-site/_pages/faq.md

 ### Where does #notGDC take place?

 #notGDC is happening all online, March 20-24th 2023.
-Submissions we receive will be uploaded manually to the [notgdc.io]({% link index.html %}#submissions) during that time.
+Submissions we receive will be uploaded manually to [notgdc.io]({% link index.html %}#submissions) during that time.

 ### Is #notGDC affiliated with GDC?